 apt-get autoremove

-WireGuard is using public/private key cryptography.
+WireGuard uses public/private key cryptography.
 For that, we need to create a public/private key pair for each participant of the VPN.
 In this setup, we have the server and one Android phone, so we create two key pairs.

 cd /etc/wireguard/